Here’s the fact:

 Understanding the organization

-2. Spaces (think of these as Slack channels or WhatsApp groups)
+2. Spaces (think of these like Slack channels or WhatsApp groups)

-You can create separate groups for each training course that you’re having in your community.
+You can make separate groups for each training course in your community.

 circle space templates